Sid622/PCA-Factor-Model-w-Monte-Carlo-Validation/README.md

 PCA Factor Model with Monte Carlo Validation

-Overview:
+Project Overview:
 This project identifies risk factors that drive portfolio returns by applying dimensionality reduction to historical stock data.
 PCA shows that portfolio variance can be explained by about 3-4 systematic factors.
 This stability is later validated through a Monte Carlo simulation.

-How PCA works Mathematically:
+Goal: Individual asset returns are driven by systematic and unsystematic risk.
+There might be hundreds or even thousands of factors that affect the stock movement, and some of them could be sample noise.
+The goal of this project is to use Principal Component Analysis to find 2-3 main components that explain about 80% of the variance on what factors scauses the stocks to move.

+How PCA works Mathematically - PCA takes a unit vector and projects it across the sample of data.
+Using the built in PCA function in Python, the vector that captures the most amount of variance is automatically selected.
+This is known as PC1; it is the unit vector that captures the most amount of variance of stock movement.
+However, it does not capture all movement, which is why we use multiple PC's.
+For example PC2 and PC3 are the next vectors that are created orthogonal to the previous vector.
+This is done to capture variance that has not been captured by previous PC's.

 1. Standardize data

 Z = (X- mu)/std

 Each stock gets a mean of 0 and std of 1, preventing high volatility stocks from taking over.